Saving A Small Business In Harsh Financial Times

 When it comes to hiring a team for your business – there are a lot of things to consider.
 Of course, you want to be able to hire the best people for the job and this is important for the success of your venture, but also consider expenses.
 A full time employee not only requires a full wage, but benefits such as a retirement fund and healthcare as well as perks.
-If you choose instead to outsource for roles such as accounting and marketing you will save a lot of money and will be able to use the spare money to stay afloat.
+If you choose instead to outsource for roles like bookkeeping and marketing you will save a lot of money and will be able to use the spare money to stay afloat.

 Ditch the office

 One of the best things you can do this year if you are encountering harsh financial times with your business finances is ditch the office completely.
 An office seems like an essential asset for any business but with the rise of the digital age it is not as important as it once was.
 And with 2020 showing us that a lot of companies are perfectly able to function from home – do you really need to go back to office life?
 Consider ditching the expensive rent completely and instead working remotely.